Select your cookie preferences

 The following steps provide an overview of this implementation.

-2. Use the sample template to create your stack with a custom resource, a Lambda function, an EC2 instance, and an IAM role that Lambda uses to make calls to Amazon EC2.
+2. Use the sample template to create your stack with a custom resource, a Lambda function, and an IAM role that uses Lambda to write logs to CloudWatch.

-The following snippets explain relevant parts of the sample template to help you understand how to associate a Lambda function with a custom resource and how to use the function's response.
+The following snippets explain relevant parts of the sample template to help you understand how the Lambda function is associated with a custom resource and understand the output.

 The AWS::Lambda::Function resource specifies the function's source code, handler name, runtime environment, and execution role Amazon Resource Name (ARN).